MichaelClautice/NetNinja_NodeJS_Lesson_22/README.md

 https://youtu.be/4N0d8HhU5DE

-The Nodemon pkg saves time via restarting the server when it detects an app’s code changes.
+The Nodemon package saves time by monitoring code changes and restarting the server w/out having to manually cancel & restart the server’s listening process.

-xxxxxxxxxxxxxxxxxxxxxxxxxx